EarlPappi/landingPage/README.md

 # NOTE: All designs are SICK
 Of course not down with COVID type of sick!
 I created everything with the basic HTML and CSS I've learnt.
 Most pages are designs I picked off dribble and recreated with HTML and CSS

-- First entry: index_flex. html ==> https://earlpappi.github.io/landingPage/index_flex.html (not really mobile responsive, 7/10 in my impressed opinion)
+- First entry: landing_page_Alan ==> https://earlpappi.github.io/landingPage/index_flex.html (not really mobile responsive, 7/10 in my impressed opinion)
 -